annr/aboutmybike_v1/README.md

 # CSS development

-The style sheets are currently manually compiled with the `npm run build-css` command in the setup above.
-Sorry but for now the CSS is not automatically rebuilt with changes. :(
+Styles are not hot-reloaded but instead are manually compiled with the `npm run build-css` command.
+Develop styles in `aboutmybike_v1/src/scss/`

-Custom css is added to `aboutmybike_v1/src/scss`, including Sass utilities and variables.
-CSS overrides go in main.scss.

 # Running the Express server